Labiaplasty

 • Risks specific to labiaplasty will be discussed with you during your consultation and will also be provided in your consent paperwork.
 These include:

-• Asymmetry: No two sides of the body are identical to start with and there may be subtle differences between the labia afterwards too.
+• Asymmetry: No two sides of the body are identical, and some small differences between the labia may remain after surgery.

 Choosing a qualified and skilled surgeon with proper anaesthetic support helps minimise these risks.